17 Amazon Prime Benefits You Might Not Know About

 Get same-day delivery with Amazon Prime Now

-As if free two-day shipping wasn’t good enough, Amazon Prime benefits are even sweeter for people living in 100 cities serviced by Amazon’s Prime Now delivery option.
+As if free two-day shipping wasn’t good enough, Amazon Prime benefits are even sweeter for people living in 100 cities serviced by Amazon’s Prime Now delivery option (when you use it, be sure you’re ordering from a trusted seller).
 This service offers free two-hour delivery from Whole Foods, and they’ll even pick up items from local stores, restaurants, and businesses to bring to you for a small delivery fee.
 Prime Now deliveries are made seven days a week, from early morning to late evening.
 Check out the weird story behind Amazon’s name.

 Free grocery delivery with Prime Pantry